 The collection of vascular plants includes about 14,500 specimens, primarily from the eight counties of western New York; there are also many collections from elsewhere in New York and North America.

 The Eckert Herbarium provides access to a privately held collection of lichens from Western New York and Downeast Maine.
-The database also includes records of lichens from Western New York deposited at other herbaria.
+To download a database of the James Battaglia Lichen Collection, click on the link below; the database also includes records of lichens from Western New York deposited at other herbaria.

 The Eckert Herbarium is located in the Science and Mathematic Complex (SAMC), Room 56.
 It is open Thursdays 9:00 a.m. to noon during the academic year or by appointment.
 Contact (716) 878-4609 (Thursday hours only) or Dr. Daniel Potts at (716) 878-9831.